Attack on Pearl Harbor: Strategic implications

 The Japanese confidence in their ability to win a quick victory meant that they neglected Pearl Harbor's navy repair yards, oil tank farms, submarine base, and old headquarters building.
 All of these targets were omitted from Genda's list, yet they proved more important than any battleship to the American war effort in the Pacific.
-The survival of the repair shops and fuel depots allowed Pearl Harbor to maintain logistical support of the Navy, such as the Doolittle Raid and the Battles of the Coral Sea and Midway.
+The survival of the repair shops and fuel depots allowed Pearl Harbor to maintain logistical support of the Navy, such as for the Doolittle Raid, the Battle of the Coral Sea, and the Battle of Midway.
 It was submarines that immobilized the Imperial Japanese Navy's heavy ships and brought Japan's economy to a virtual standstill by crippling the importation of oil and raw materials: By the end of 1942, the amount of imported raw materials was cut in half "to a disastrous ten million tons", while oil "was almost completely stopped".
 (Note: In less than eleven months, most of Japan's elite naval aviators who had been at Pearl Harbor were lost in subsequent battles.
 Lack of fuel and an inflexible training policy meant that they could not be readily replaced.)
 Lastly, the basement of the Old Administration Building was the home of the cryptanalytic unit that contributed significantly to the Midway ambush and the submarine force's success.

+The Japanese failure to follow up their attack on Pearl Harbor with an invasion of Hawaii was also seen as another strategic failure, although experts find it unlikely Japan could have pulled off such a feat.
+Japan had long seen Hawaii as a part of their planned Pacific empire.
+As early as 1932 and even 1924, Admiral Seijiro Kawashima and Commander Hironori Mizuno argued that in the event of any war with the United States, Japan needed to take Hawaii, and a failure to do so would doom the war to being prolonged, and keep Japan from being able to win.
+Before the Pearl Harbor attack, Japanese intelligence officer Kinoaki Matsuo and Japanese Commander Minuro Genda were both in favor of invading Hawaii, believing that such a move was necessary for forcing the US to the negotiating table and winning the war.
+However, in the wake of discussions following the war games drilling for the Pearl Harbor attack on September 5–17, 1941, Admiral Isoroku Yamamoto ultimately decided against attempting an invasion of Hawaii.